leonvanbokhorst/master-lonn-iracing-s1-2026/weeks/week01-summit-point-raceway.md

 > “In this best lap, what did I not do that I was doing before?
 Where did I feel surprisingly calm?”

-Because honestly, the lap looks like someone who’s starting to trust Jefferson rather than survive it.
+Because honestly, the lap looks like someone who's starting to trust Jefferson rather than survive it.

+---

 **The Facts:**